astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 you of rotation.
 Certainly there is rotation going on -- the axes are swinging around the origin.
 But it's also clearly not the kind of rotation you're used to.
 When we usually rotate the $x$ and $y$ coordinate axes around the $z$ axis, the two arrows move together.
+A vector maintains the same size, as represented by the sum of the squares of the components.
+This is a normal space the way we know it.

-However, in {numref}`figaxestilt` , the arrows are moving symmetrically in opposite directions.
+However, in {numref}`figaxestilt`, the arrows are moving symmetrically in opposite directions.
 In the familiar kind of rotations, you can keep swinging the axes around and around and around, increasing the angle as far as you like.
 However, in a spacetime diagram, there is an asymptotic limit to how far the axis will swing -- they will both move toward a slope of 1.

 This is still a rotation, but it's called a hyperbolic rotation.
+Spacetime is a hyperbolic space.
+Instead of the sum of squares maintaining a constant value, the *difference* of squares maintains a constant value.
+The equation $x^2-y^2=R^2$ is a hyperbola.
+The size of a four vector ($x^2-c^2t^2=R^2$) traces a hyperbola on a spacetime diagram.

-You can even mathematically make it look like a rotation.
+It is even possible to make a change in relative speed mathematically look "like" a rotation.
 Recall that when we rotated the coordinate axes around the $z$ axis, we determined how that would affect a vector by multiplying the vector by a matrix:
 ```{math}
 :label: normalrot
 \begin{pmatrix}